W. B. Mason: Pandemic pivot

 In 2020, amid the COVID-19 pandemic, W. B. Mason began delivering its office products to homes, a service it had declined to pursue in the past.
 CEO Meehan told The Wall Street Journal logistics and costs had previously prevented the move.
 W. B. Mason at that time also debuted a consumer-facing website.
 The Journal said the company's revenue was then about $2 billion, and its employee count was about 1,900, down from 4,000 before the pandemic.

 William Betts Mason

 William Betts Mason was born in Auckland, New Zealand in 1865.
-After his father's death in 1871, he immigrated to the United States with his grandmother Agnes Dunn Bettridge, mother Janet C. Mason (née Bettridge) and sisters Sarah, Eliza, and Eadith Mason.
-In 1872 his family moved to Brockton, at the time known as North Bridgewater, to live with Janet's brother Arthur J.C.
-Bettridge.
+After his father's death in 1871, he immigrated to the United States with his grandmother Agnes Dunn Bettridge, mother Janet Caroline Mason (née Bettridge) and sisters Sarah, Eliza, and Eadith Mason.
+In 1872 his family moved to Brockton, at the time known as North Bridgewater, to live with Janet's brother, Arthur J. C. Bettridge.
 Mason's first occupation was as a counter maker and trimmer in Brockton.

 He married his first wife Clara W. Belcher of Randolph, Massachusetts in 1892.
-He continued to work in the counter making field until 1893, at which point he went to work for S.W.S.
-Howard, a local printing company.
-In 1896 he left S.W.S.
-Howard and went into business for himself, making specialty brass plates, checks, and rubber stamps.
+He continued to work in the counter making field until 1893, at which point he went to work for S. W. S. Howard, a local printing company.
+In 1896 he left S. W. S. Howard and went into business for himself, making specialty brass plates, checks, and rubber stamps.